bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 Please refer to the `values.yaml` description section in case of any error faced in step 3 above.

+Please install this Helm Chart in the directory containing the `a-config-config/` directory.
+This allows the `ConfigMap` to grab all files and transfer to the right folder in the pod.

 Please also ensure you have VMServiceScrape CRD installed in your cluster, else, the helm chart cannot install and deploy the resources below into your cluster.

 ## `values.yaml` Description